ragul-kachiappan/personal-page/src/content/posts/drf_exception_handler_gotcha.md

     }
 )
 ```

-This will override the default behaviours and lets us specify our own response format.
+This approach overrides the default behaviors and allows us to specify our own response format.

-## Solution 2: Custom exception handler
+### Solution 2: Custom Exception Handler

-DRF [docs](https://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling) recommends having a custom exception handler if we need to follow a global uniform style guide.
+DRF [documentation](https://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling) recommends using a custom exception handler if you need to follow a global uniform style guide:

 ```python
 def custom_exception_handler(exc, context):